Lizzie Borden: The Fall River Tragedy

 Today, we decided to tour the Lizzie Borden house, located in Fall River, Massachusetts.
-The house is supposedly haunted and has been a popular spot for ghost hunters on shows such as “Ghost Adventures.”
-In addition, numerous movies and special chronicling the case have been made over the years.
+The house is supposedly haunted, and thus, has attracted local ghost hunters, as well as media coverage on popular shows such as “Ghost Adventures.”
+In addition, numerous movies and specials chronicling the case have filmed.

 History of the Lizzie Borden case

-For those of you who don’t know the background of the Lizzie Borden story, here is a short synopsis:
+For those of you who don’t know the background of the Lizzie Borden case, here is a short synopsis:

-On August 4, 1892 Mr. and Mrs. Borden were found mangled in their house.
+On August 4, 1892, Mr. and Mrs. Borden were found mangled in their house.
 Andrew Borden was found on the couch with 10 or 11 whacks to his head, performed with a hatchet.
 Here is a picture of what Andrew Borden’s head looked like after the whacks.
-His eye socket was even split in half!
+Shockingly, his eye socket was even split in half!
+Wow, how gruesome!

-Bridget Sullivan, the Borden’s maid, found mother, Abby Borden in the guest bedroom with 19 blows to her head.
-Although the popular rhyme above states that Lizzie gave 40 whacks, it is speculated that the rhyme was made up to sell newspapers.
+Bridget Sullivan, the Borden’s maid, found mother Abby Borden in the guest bedroom with 19 blows to her head.
+Although the popular rhyme above states that Lizzie gave 40 whacks, sources speculate the rhyme was made up to sell newspapers.

-Thirty two year old daughter Lizzie Borden was initially charged with double homicide, however, after a 13 day trial she was acquitted of the crimes.
-To this day the mystery of who killed the Borden’s still lives on.
+Thirty two year old daughter Lizzie Borden was initially charged with double homicide.
+However, she was acquitted of the crimes after a 13 day trial.
+To this day the mystery of who killed the Bordens still lives on.